LogoLogo

 2. Find the 'Dependencies' setting in the 'Project' tab, in the main editor window.

-3. The example project has the two external dependencies:
+3. The example project has the three external dependencies:

 https://github.com/Melsoft-Games/defold-protobuf/archive/master.zip